Part 2: February 28-March 1, 2020

 During the practicum exercises, participants will pair up with each other.
 These partnerships are by choice.
 When choosing a partner, please keep in mind that you and your partner will alternate between clinician and patient roles.
 Coaches will be available to assist throughout the training in managing activation.

-Participants will learn numerous grounding and stabilization skills before addressing presenting issues.
+Participants will practice numerous grounding and stabilization skills before addressing presenting issues.
 Treatment plans will be developed; although, it is not necessary to disclose specific information for effective EMDR treatment.
 In fact, treatment planning is focused on processing core negative beliefs.

 While past events will be identified during treatment planning, participants are not required to process anything that does not feel appropriate, especially considering that this is a training setting and not a clinical setting.

-Participants will learn three EMDR-related interventions:
+Participants will apply three EMDR-related interventions:

 - EMD – restricts processing to a single incident with very little emotional activation